Welcome to Clipper Events

 As a corporate team building experience, big boat sailing is not only a thrilling prospect for participants, it also cultivates team bonds and collective performance skills to meet business objectives back in the office.

 Competing in an iconic yacht race against household names is an opportunity, which creates a memorable experience for all your guests.
 Alternatively, hosting a company-wide regatta can bring together clients and employees while they get to grips with racing one yacht, or the whole fleet.
-Our UK racing fleet is capable of hosting between eight and 264 guests at any one time; while our Australian hub focuses on team building and hospitality days.
+Our UK racing fleet is capable of hosting between eight and 204 guests at any one time; while our Australian hub focuses on the iconic Sydney Hobart Yacht Race, team building and hospitality days.

 About Clipper Ventures

 Clipper Ventures is the international marine events company founded by legendary yachtsman Sir Robin Knox-Johnston and CEO William Ward, in 1995.

 Clipper Ventures own and has successfully organised nine series of the bi-annual Clipper Round the World Yacht Race; the professional solo round the world VELUX 5 OCEANS; as well as this corporate events division and two world-class training centers.
 It owns a fleet of eleven Clipper 70-foot and ten Clipper 68-foot ocean racing yachts.